ankit95742/SOLID-technical_paper/README.md

 ## Open-close principle

-> **"software entities like classes, modules and functions should be open for extension but closed for modification."**
+**"software entities like classes, modules, and functions should be open for extension but closed for modification."**
-A clever application design and the code writing part should take care of the frequent changes that are done during the development and the maintaning phase of an application.usaually, many changes are involved when a new functionality is added to an application.
-Those changes is exising code should be minimized, since it's assumed that the exiting code is already unit tested and changes in already written code might affect the existing functionality in an unwanted manner.
+A clever application design and the code writing part should take care of the frequent changes that are done during the development and the maintaining phase of an application. usually, many changes are involved when new functionality is added to an application.
+Those changes in existing code should be minimized since it's assumed that the existing code is already unit tested and changes in already written code might affect the existing functionality in an unwanted manner.

-The open close principle states that the design and writing of code should be done in a way that new functionality should be added with minimum changes in the existing code.
+The open-close principle states that the design and writing of code should be done in a way that new functionality should be added with minimum changes in the existing code.
 The design should be done in a way to allow the adding of new functionality as new classes, keeping as much as possible existing code unchanged.

-Example: let's say that we have got a Rectangle class.
-In the Ractangle class we have two method Width and Height.
+For example: let's say that we have got a Rectangle class.
+In the Rectangle class, we have two methods Width and Height.

 ```public class Rectangle{
     private width;